Gorey in Jersey; a castle overlooking a quaint harbour.

 The main attraction in Gorey or indeed perhaps in Jersey, is Mont Orgueil.
 Gorey Castle-as it is known locally- was built in the 13th century as the main defence against the French whose coastline was only 14 miles away.

-A short walk from the harbour is Gorey Village, lots of pretty old fisherman’s cottages and local cafes and shops and a very short walk to Grouville Bay.
+A short walk from the harbour is Gorey Village, there are lots of pretty old fisherman’s cottages here as well as some local cafes and shops.
+From here it is a very short walk to the sandy Grouville Bay.

 WHERE TO EAT IN GOREY

 Right on the harbour, Feast is one of the best restaurants in Gorey, serving modern dishes from ribs to first class seafood.
 In summer, try and get a table outside overlooking the harbour, In the village, Drifter’s is a good value, friendly bistro-style restaurant.
 An old jersey favourite, The Moorings Hotel, has been refurbished and has outdoor seating for summer dining.